Hivvery/Squarevival/README.md

 Squarevival is a game heavily inspired by Minecraft by Mojang Studios I've been working on.

 ## Keybinds
-Move up                  | W
+Move Up - W

-Move down                | S
+Move Down - S

-Move left                | A
+Move Left - A

-Move right               | D
+Move Right - D

-Destroy tile / Drag item | Left Click
+Destroy Tile - Left Click

-Place item               | Right Click
+Place Item - Right Click

+Open/Close Inventory - E
-Select Item              | 1-8
+Select Item - 1-8

-Open inventory           | E
+Move Inventory Item - Left Click

-Open debug screen        | Q
+Open Debug Screen - Q

+Click Button - Left Click

 ## Things I want to fix
--Going to the bottom edge of the world crashes the game

--The game crashes when you try to move an item in the inventory

--The game is laggier when there are more items in the inventory

--The tiles don't show near the world's edges
+-Going to the bottom edge of the world crashes the game -The game crashes when you try to move an item in the inventory -The game is laggier when there are more items in the inventory -The tiles don't show near the world's edges
+-Tiles can be destroyed in the main menu
 -Walking diagonally into objects lets you walk through them